leomol/cheetah-interface/README.md

 ## Installation
 * Download library from repository and place the MATLAB folder under Documents folder.
 * Create/modify Documents/MATLAB/startup.m and put `addpath(NetComDevelopmentPackage_v3.1.0\MATLAB_M-files');`
 * Make sure MATLAB is enabled in Window's firewall.
-Normally a popup will come up during the first connection.
+Normally a pop-up will come up during the first connection.

 ## Example using `Cheetah.m`:
 ```matlab